postgres-ai/postgres-howtos/0004_pg_stat_statements_part_1.md

 If your monitoring system supports pgss, you don't need to deal with working with snapshots manually – although, keep in mind that I personally don't know any monitoring that works with pgss perfectly, preserving all kinds of information discussed in this post (and I studied quite a few of Postgres monitoring tools).

-// Below I sometimes call normalized query "query group" or simply "group".

-Let's mention some metrics that are usually most frequently used in macro optimization (full list: https://postgresql.org/docs/current/pgstatstatements.html#PGSTATSTATEMENTS-PG-STAT-STATEMENTS):
-1. `calls` – how many query calls happened for this query group (normalized query)
-2. `total_plan_time` and `total_exec_time` – aggregated duration for planning and execution for this group (again, remember: failed queries are not tracked, including those that failed on `statement_timeout`)
-3. `rows` – how many rows returned by queries in this group
-4. `shared_blks_hit` and `shared_blks_read` – number if hit and read operations from the buffer pool.
-Two important notes here:
-    - "read" here means a read from the buffer pool – it is not necessarily a physical read from disk, since data can be cached in the OS page cache.
-So we cannot say these reads are reads from disk.
-Some monitoring systems make this mistake, but there are cases that this nuance is essential for our analysis to produce correct results and conclusions.
-    - the names "blocks hit" and "blocks read" might be a little bit misleading, suggesting that here we talk about data volumes – number of blocks (buffers).
-While aggregation here definitely make sense, we must keep in mind that the same buffers may be read or hit multiple times.
-So instead of "blocks have been hit" it is better to say "block hits".
-5. `wal_bytes` – how many bytes are written to WAL by queries in this group

-There are many more other interesting metrics, it is worth exploring them all.

-Once you obtained 2 snapshots of pgss (remembering timestamp when they were collected), let's consider practical meaning of the three derivatives we discussed:
+Assuming you successfully obtained 2 snapshots of pgss (remembering timestamp when they were collected) or use proper monitoring tool, let's consider practical meaning of the three derivatives we discussed.

-Derivative 1.
+## Derivative 1.
 Time-based differentiation

 * `dM/dt`, where `M` is `calls` – the meaning is simple.
 It's QPS (queries per second).
 If we talk about particular group (normalized query), it's that all queries in this group have. `10,000` is pretty large so, probably, you need to improve the client (app) behavior to reduce it, `10` is pretty small (of course, depending on situation).
 If we consider this derivative for whole node, it's our "global QPS".